OSGeo/OSGeoLive-doc/README.rst

 ================================

 The following steps describe how to build OSGeoLive_ documentation on an Ubuntu based operating system (such as Lubuntu).

+https://osgeo.github.io/OSGeoLive-doc/ - automated publication of latest docs from GitHub

 About OSGeoLive
 ~~~~~~~~~~~~~~~